-As companies recognize a need for a solution that meets their file transfer, automation, and encryption needs, the question often arises: what is managed file transfer and how is it different from my current file transfer processes?
+As companies recognize a need for a solution that meets their file transfer, automation, and encryption needs, the question often arises: what is managed file transfer (MFT) and how is it different from my current file transfer processes?

-At its core, managed file transfer (MFT) is a secure solution that meets all aspects of inbound and outbound file transfers through the use of industry-standard file transfer protocols (e.g., SFTP and FTPS) and encryption standards (e.g., OpenPGP).
+At its core, managed file transfer (MFT) is a secure solution that meets all aspects of inbound and outbound file transfers through the use of industry-standard file transfer protocols (e.g., SFTP and FTPS) and encryption standards (e.g., Open PGP).

 Enterprise-level security features, like the ability to set password policies and authenticate users with LDAP, AD, and other Identity and Access Management features, are part of a good MFT solution.
-You should also be able to easily block brute-force and DOS attacks, create SSL certificates and SSH/OpenPGP keys, and retain compliance with strict in-house policies, laws, and regulations.
+You should also be able to easily block brute-force and DOS attacks, create SSL certificates and SSH/Open PGP keys, and retain compliance with strict in-house policies, laws, and regulations.
 In general, only authorized administrators should be able to configure these settings for the solution and its users.

 Users can schedule batch file transfers to run at future dates and times using MFT’s built-in scheduler (or your existing scheduler software, if you have one).
 Projects and workflows can also be automated and execute whenever a monitor detects new, modified, or deleted files in a targeted folder.
 With a managed file transfer solution, projects can also run concurrently.

-MFT often provides several file servers, including FTPS, SFTP, and AS2, for inbound customer, trading partner, and employee file transfers.
+MFT solutions often provide several file servers, including FTPS, SFTP, and AS2, for inbound customer, trading partner, and employee file transfers.
 These servers allow authenticated users to initiate a secure connection to your internal network and exchange sensitive files.
 An HTTPS server is also available for users who want to perform ad hoc file transfers through a web browser.

-An MFT solution can be used by organizations of all sizes (including enterprise-level businesses) for needs ranging from a few dozen files sent or received a week to thousands or more exchanged a day.
+A managed file transfer solution can be used by organizations of all sizes (including enterprise-level businesses) for needs ranging from a few dozen files sent or received a week to thousands or more exchanged a day.
 With strong encryption practices in place, IT and cybersecurity professionals can be sure MFT will protect their data no matter the size, contents, or frequency of the file transfer.

-Managed file transfer can also successfully replace old technology (e.g., FTP solutions that are used despite the risks posed by data that’s "sent in the clear"), time-consuming manual processes like PC tools and legacy scripts, and solutions with file access that’s too decentralized, making it hard for the team to control and manage the corresponding data.
+Managed file transfer solutions can also successfully replace old technology (e.g., FTP solutions that are used despite the risks posed by data that’s "sent in the clear"), time-consuming manual processes like PC tools and legacy scripts, and solutions with file access that’s too decentralized, making it hard for the team to control and manage the corresponding data.